Idora Park: Attractions

 In the early 1900s, Idora Park was also the site of public demonstrations with lighter-than-air and heavier-than-air flying machines, including a balloon-launched glider flight by David Wilkie in a glider designed by John J. Montgomery on February 22, 1906.
 It was also the location for the final construction of The California Arrow, a dirigible built by Thomas Baldwin in 1904.
 On August 3, 1904, the first successful round-trip difficult flight in the United States was made by Baldwin with The California Arrow at Idora Park.

 Idora Park boasted the first outdoor public address system and the largest horn loudspeaker built by Magnavox; the first radio theater in the West; and a huge searchlight.
 Like many things at the park, the searchlight was reputed to be the largest in the world; as well as their largest Victrola tower; and the largest roller skating rink west of Chicago.
-It has been said that Charlie Chaplin and Buster Keaton improved their skating skills at the Idora Park roller rink.
+It was published by the Oakland Tribune, that Charlie Chaplin and Buster Keaton improved their skating skills at the Idora Park roller rink.
 The evening light display used so much power that it outstripped the original capacity, and a new system had to be installed in 1907.

 The walled-in park had a zoo, ostrich farm, performing animal shows, dance hall, racetrack, outdoor amphitheater, Japanese garden, bear grotto, a main street called the Glad Way, and a penny arcade, photo gallery, and shooting gallery.

 In 1904 a ballpark with a 3000-seat double deck grandstand was erected, and after the 1906 earthquake, the Pacific Coast League relocated there.
 The park had the largest roller skating rink in California, the largest west of Chicago, that rented clamp-on skates.
 A bandstand was at its center.
 The Mountain Slide had a firework volcanic display on Saturday nights.
 There were hot-air balloon ascensions, from which the acrobatic team of Frank and Carrie Hamilton parachuted.

 At The Laying Hens, participants threw a ball at a wooden hen sitting on a barnyard fence, and if it were hit, it fell over and delivered a hard-boiled egg to eat.
 The park offered electric souvenirs, table tennis, a musical arcade, a dancing pavilion, a roof garden and grill, lunch counters, open-air concerts, and numerous refreshment booths.

 Entertainment

 Vaudeville performers sorted in Idora Park's stages.
 Famous stars who emerged from Oakland included Hobart Bosworth, Fatty Arbuckle, Mabel Normand, and possibly Lon Chaney.
 Walter DeLeon made his playwright debut at Idora Park.
 Aimee Semple McPherson held the largest outdoor baptism to date before 10,000 spectators in the swimming tanks after returning from the Far East following the death of her husband Robert James Semple.
 Something called the Cabaret de la Mort existed for a time.
 Jack London's daughter Becky described trips to Idora Park with her father.